New York city, also commonly known as the Big Apple is definitely one of the most anticipated travel destinations on anyone’s bucket list!

 If you are a chocolate lover and you love all things sweet (just like me!) then make a visit here!
 Make sure you grab a bag and fill it up with all the various types of mnms!
 There are mint, peanut, normal chocolate, dark chocolate mnms and hundreds more!

 Also a must visit for you chocaholics out there!
+In Hershey’s Chocolate World you will find many scrumptious chocolate products including Hershey chocolate kisses and the world’s largest Hershey’s chocolate bar.
 Additionally they sell Reeses’ chocolate products as well.
 An American favourite that I would highly recommend to try is Reeses’ peanut butter cups.
 They taste amazing!

 Times Square by Twilight